mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 1106

-Federation: Group of states, worlds, or systems, each internally independent, joined into a union to which has been surrendered certain rights and responsi- bilities, most generally to do with foreign affairs.
+Federation: Group of states, worlds, or systems, each internally independent, joined into a union to which has been surrendered certain rights and responsi-bilities, most generally to do with foreign affairs.

 First Imperium (-4044 to -2219): The first major interstellar civilization, politically and culturally dominated by humans originating on Viand.
 The jump